paguielng/DataPrivacyPolicy/Intent_for_Strategic_Technological_Partnership_Oracle/README.md

-# Latex class with the École de Technologie Supérieure (ETS) letterhead
+# Latex class with Intent for Strategic Technological Partnership (LoI) letterhead
 ------------------

-This custom LaTeX letter class is specifically designed for creating letters with the official letterhead of the École de Technologie Supérieure of Montréal (ETS).
-The class provides a convenient and standardized template for composing professional correspondence in alignment with the visual identity of ETS.
-By utilizing this class, users can effortlessly generate letters that adhere to the institution's branding guidelines, maintaining a consistent and professional appearance throughout their communication.
+This custom LaTeX letter class is specifically designed for creating letters with the official letterhead of the Shopis, Inc. letter of intent (LoI).
+The class provides a convenient and standardized template for composing professional correspondence in alignment with the visual identity of Shopis, Inc. By utilizing this class, users can effortlessly generate letters that adhere to the institution's branding guidelines, maintaining a consistent and professional appearance throughout their communication.